agileware/au.com.agileware.scheduledccrecipients/README.md

-# Scheduled Reminder Cc Recipients for CiviCRM #
+# Scheduled Reminder CC Recipients for CiviCRM #

 This extension provides extra fields on the CiviCRM Scheduled reminder screen, allowing you to send a carbon copy of the reminder to additional contacts.